KairoiAI/An_Incomplete_History_of_Research_Ethics/Protocols.md

 </details>

 # Protocol 4: Lifecycle of a Story
-There are 7 stages to the development of stories for _The Timeline_.
+There are eight stages to the development of stories for _The Timeline_.
 Each one can be repeated, and you can always revisit previous steps.
 You are strongly encouraged to develop stories (i) with the help of others, and (ii) by creating an issue using the "Conceptualisation 🖊️" template.
 <details>
   <summary>Click to expand!</summary>